Justus de Harduwijn

-Justus de Harduwijn, also written Hardwijn, Herdewijn, Harduyn or Harduijn (11 April 1582 - Oudegem, 21 June 1636), was a 17th-century Roman Catholic priest and poet from the Southern Netherlands.
+Justus de Harduwijn, also written Hardwijn, Herdewijn, Harduyn or Harduijn (11 April 1582 – 21 June 1636 in Oudegem), was a 17th-century Roman Catholic priest and poet from the Southern Netherlands.
 He was the poetic link between the Renaissance and the Counter-Reformation in the Netherlands.

 Life

 De Harduwijn was born in a humanist, intellectual family in Ghent.
 His grandfather Thomas was a steward to Louis of Praet.
 His father Franciscus owned a bookbinding shop in Ghent and was a member of the Council of Flanders, the highest judicial college in the County of Flanders.
 His father was a friend of writer Jan van der Noot who had introduced him to the French poets of La Pléiade, and is said to have been the first translator of Anacreon into Dutch.
 Justus' uncle, Dionysius de Harduwijn, was a historian, and Justus inherited his rich library.
 The humanist poet Maximiliaan de Vriendt was another uncle of his, and he was also related to Daniel Heinsius.

 De Harduwijn studied at the Jesuit college which had recently been established in Ghent.
 Around 1600 he went to the University of Leuven where he studied under Justus Lipsius and in 1605 became a Bachelor in Law.
 Subsequently, he studied theology at the seminary of Douai.
 In April 1607 De Harduwijn was ordained a priest, and in December of the same year he became the parish priest of Oudegem and Mespelare, functions which he occupied until his death in Oudegem in 1636.